anthony-meza/PhaseScrambledCorrelations/README.md

-# PhaseScrambledCorrelations
+# SpectralCorr

+Power-spectrum based significance testing for autocorrelated time series.
 This Python package implements a non-parametric correlation test that utilizes randomly generated time series with the appropriate power spectra (Ebisuzaki, 1997).
 The correlation test is applied here both to instantaneous and lagged correlations.

 ## Installation